infretis/infentory/infinit_nh3_inversion/README.md

 ![tmp3](https://github.com/user-attachments/assets/94f6d71d-2272-41eb-92d0-2dc9e1da4a65)

 We see only a slight change in the last 3 interfaces.
-The spacing between the lastest interfaces (red curve, but also in the blue curve) seems regular, and the black crossing proability curve looks smooth
+The spacing between the latest interfaces (red curve, but also in the blue curve) seems regular, and the black crossing proability curve looks smooth

 🏁🏁🏁